 With such a packed 2021 programme and a sprawling festival site, the challenge lies in breaking it down into ‘manageable’ chunks to explore.
 So where to start, then?
 One of the joys of the festival is the stunning surroundings of Rode Hall Park and Gardens, which feature 10-acres of picturesque parkland with everything from glorious planting and lakes to resident sheep.

 The most popular feature of the Just So programme year in, year out is the Carnival of the Animals which underpins the whole experience.
 Attendees are invited to dress up as different animals (ideas include owls, foxes, frogs, stags, lions, bees, and fish) and compete to win golden pebbles for their family team, before coming together for a parade and the crowning of the winning team.

 As a festival, their mantra sets the bar high, and Directors Rowan Cannon and Sarah Bird say, “if we’re not giving you goosebumps then we are not doing it right.”
 Based on experience, there’s absolutely no risk of leaving underwhelmed.

 This year you can expect some new additions to the Just So party – film fans can head to the woodland cinema for screenings including The Iron Giant, Willy Wonka & the Chocolate Factory and My Neighbour Totoro and additionally, The Observatory brings some science to the site with an illuminated celebration of the planets.

-All in all, Just So Festival is simply spellbinding and guaranteed to pack a lot of fun into one family weekend to be remembered.
+All in all, Just So Festival is simply spellbinding and guarantees a weekend of family fun to be remembered.